AJGreaves/familyhub/testing.md

 ```
 mongodb://<username>:<password>@<clustername>-shard-00-00-qtxun.mongodb.net:27017,<clustername>-shard-00-01-qtxun.mongodb.net:27017,<clustername>-shard-00-02-qtxun.mongodb.net:27017/test?ssl=true&replicaSet=<clustername>-shard-0&authSource=admin&retryWrites=true&w=majority
 ```

-- The explanation for why this happend from MongoDB customer service was as follows:
+- The explanation for why this happened from MongoDB customer service was as follows:

 _The issue you encountered has to do with how your Python driver or network is resolving the DNS records in relation to the SRV string._